MicrosoftDocs/entra-docs/docs/external-id/customers/troubleshooting-known-issues.md

 ---

-# Known issues with Microsoft Entra External ID for external-facing apps
+# Known issues with Microsoft Entra External ID in external tenants

 This article describes known issues that you may experience when you use Microsoft Entra External ID for your external-facing apps, and provides help to resolve these issues.